-Installing a Nest thermostat is one of the best ways to optimize the everyday schedule of your HVAC system.
-This smart thermostat can be taught your preferences and automatically make improvements.
-But as you can expect, it won’t work correctly or at all if you see an error code appear.
-The exact error code offers useful information about the underlying problem, something a knowledgeable technician can use to present solutions that much faster.
+Installing a Nest thermostat is one of the most convenient ways to perfect the everyday schedule of your HVAC system.
+This smart thermostat can recognize your preferences and automatically make adjustments.
+But as you might expect, it won’t work well or at all if you see an error code show up.
+The specific error code supplies useful information about the source of the problem, something a professional technician can use to present solutions that much sooner.

-Here are seven of the most likely error codes you might find on your Nest thermostat.
-We’ll explain the basics of each error code on top of how you might address it and the projected cost to do so.
-Remember that while the costs will ultimately depend on the exact Nest model, you can expect to pay between $75-$200 for repairs.
-This should also cover travel and labor costs as well as any specific parts required to complete repairs.
+Listed below are seven of the most common error codes you could encounter on your Nest thermostat.
+We’ll explain the basics of each error code on top of how you might fix it and the estimated cost to do so.
+Keep in mind that while the price will ultimately be dependent on the specific Nest model, you can expect to pay about $75-$200 for repairs.
+This should include things like travel and labor costs along with any specific hardware necessary to wrap up repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and is displayed when the power is disconnected from the system.
-Since this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on the screen until the issue is resolved.
+This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is detached from the system.
+As this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will remain on display until the issue is resolved.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring might have disconnected or become damaged, or a disconnection might have occurred further along in your electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A certified technician will check electrical connections and wiring until they find the source of the problem.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring may have disconnected or become damaged, or a disconnection may have appeared further along in your electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A certified technician should inspect electrical connections and wiring until they locate the source of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to ensure it’s not simply a software problem.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and start checking connectors.
+Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to make sure it’s not simply a software problem.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start looking at connectors.

-They’ll detach the power and slowly inspect each wire, making sure they are fully inserted into the connector with the proper amount of bare copper.
-Once they pinpoint the problem connector, it can be swapped for a new one.
+They’ll disconnect the power and progressively look at each wire, seeing to it that they are fully placed into the connector with the correct amount of exposed copper.
+When they locate the damaged connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is severely hot.
-The HVAC system can fail and stop delivering power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat drains and the thermostat will eventually turn off.
-In the event the breakers are on, you can search a handful of other places before contacting a professional technician.
+This critical error code can appear when the weather outside is particularly hot.
+The HVAC system can shut down and stop sending power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat depletes and the thermostat will eventually shut down.
+Assuming the breakers are on, you can search a handful of other places before consulting a professional technician.

-As this error can deplete your thermostat’s battery, the first step may be providing enough power to determine if this specific error code is what you’re working with.
-You can separate the thermostat from its base and deliver power through a USB cable.
-If it displays error code 195, you can continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to find anything wrong with these components, it’s maybe best to call a pro.
+Since this error can consume your thermostat’s battery, the first step could be supplying enough power to determine if this specific error code is what you’re dealing with.
+You can separate the thermostat from its base and deliver power with a USB cable.
+In the event it reveals error code 195, you may continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t detect anything wrong with these components, it’s maybe best to contact a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical issue with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than needed.
-This can stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
-The technician needs to meticulously examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical issue with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is getting more power than necessary.
+This may stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
+A technician will meticulously examine and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it may still prevent you from using the Nest thermostat how you want to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from receiving adequate power.
-You can check the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you need a Nest Power Connector.
+Even though this error code isn’t critical, it might still keep you from using the Nest thermostat how you prefer to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from getting enough power.
+You can check the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-During installation of a Nest Power Connector, you might notice error code E297 be displayed.
-This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you may notice error code E297 show up.
+This can be remedied by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector has already been installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Just like error code e103, e104 is a critical error originating from an overcurrent.
-If excess power is transported inside the Nest’s wiring, it could damage internal components and can even be a fire hazard.
-If you notice this error code show up on your Nest thermostat and want to protect from electrical damage, it’s recommended to turn the power off as soon as you can.
-You can then get a hold of a professional technician with the proper experience identifying and solving electrical issues.
+Just like error code e103, e104 is a critical error stemming from an overcurrent.
+If excess power is sent inside the Nest’s wiring, it can damage internal components and can even be a fire hazard.
+If you notice this error code appear on your Nest thermostat and want to guard against electrical damage, it’s recommended to turn the power off straightaway.
+You can then contact a professional technician with the appropriate experience identifying and solving electrical damage.

 e73 – Critical

-This may be as easy as the breaker being turned off, but it can also be a problem with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure none of them are loose or damaged.
-If nothing appears to be out of place, it’s best to contact a local professional.
+This might be as straightforward as the breaker being turned off, but it may also be something with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
+If nothing looks to be out of place, it’s time to get in touch with a local professional.